 ASD is happy to announce that graduates will now be able to adorn their customary graduation cap and gown with traditional objects of cultural significance or tribal regalia.
 The District notfication form for 2020 graduations will open March 1st.
 All submissions are due by April 15th.

 800 Former ASD Students Eligible to Receive Diplomas

-During the last legislative session ending in April, the Alaska State Legislature passed HB278.
-It allows school districts to retroactively award diplomas to students who passed all required coursework and earned the needed credits, but had not yet passed all three portions of the High School Graduation Qualifying Exam.
+The Alaska State Legislature passed HB278 which allows school districts to retroactively award diplomas to students who passed all required coursework and earned the needed credits, but had not yet passed all three portions of the High School Graduation Qualifying Exam.

 According to ASD records, there are still 800 former students who are eligible to receive their diploma under this legislation.
 All of these students received a letter in the mail.
 If are eligible, or if you have questions, please call Secondary Education at 742-4256.

 English I, English II, English III plus 2 semesters of approved English coursework during grade 12.

 Alaska Studies (9), one semester of a Social Studies elective, World History (10), U.S. History (11), one semester of United States Government (12), and one semester of Economics (12).
 Students may waive the .5 credit social studies elective requirement by completion of Level III of a world language (Latin, French, German, Japanese, Russian or Spanish); immersion students may waive the .5 social studies elective requirement by completion of Japanese for Fluent Speaker II or Spanish Immersion: Vistas Juveniles del Mundo Hispano.